Tropical Donagi theorem: Preliminaries

 These two lattices define the \emph{(tropical) Jacobian} of $\Gamma$ as follows

 where $[\cdot, \cdot] : \Omega^1(\Gamma) \times H_1(\Gamma, \ZZ) \longrightarrow \RR$ is the integration pairing generated by

-The Jacobian is a tropical abelian variety of dimension $g(\Gamma)$ and it carries a natural principal polarization, which is given by the isomorphism $H_1(\Gamma, \ZZ) \to \Omega^1(\Gamma)$ induced by $e \mapsto de$.
-The tropical Abel-Jacobi theorem states that $\Jac(\Gamma) \cong \Pic^0(\Gamma)$ as principally polarized tropical abelian varieties and the idea behind this isomorphism is as follows: let $D\in\Div^0(\Gamma)$ be a divisor and choose a model of $\Gamma$ such that $D$ is supported on the vertices of $\Gamma$.
+The Jacobian is a tropical abelian variety of dimension $g(\Gamma)$ and it carries a natural principal polarisation, which is given by the isomorphism $H_1(\Gamma, \ZZ) \to \Omega^1(\Gamma)$ induced by $e \mapsto de$.
+The tropical Abel\textendash Jacobi theorem states that $\Jac(\Gamma) \cong \Pic^0(\Gamma)$ as principally polarised tropical abelian varieties and the idea behind this isomorphism is as follows: let $D\in\Div^0(\Gamma)$ be a divisor and choose a model of $\Gamma$ such that $D$ is supported on the vertices of $\Gamma$.
 Then there exists a (not necessarily rational) function $f:\Gamma\to \R$ which is piecewise linear, unique up to addition of a constant and such that $\div(f)=D$.
-This function has constant slopes on the edges of $\Gamma$, so the data of $f:\Gamma\to\R$ modulo the constant is equivalent to the slopes of $f$ on the edges, i.e. $f$ can be summarized as $\sum_{e\in E}f'(e) \cdot e\in\R^E$.
-This computations turns degree 0 divisors into formal sums of edges and it preserves the polarization in the sense that
+This function has constant slopes on the edges of $\Gamma$, so the data of $f:\Gamma\to\R$ modulo the constant is equivalent to the slopes of $f$ on the edges, i.e. $f$ can be summarised as $\sum_{e\in E}f'(e) \cdot e\in\R^E$.
+This computation turns degree 0 divisors into formal sums of edges and it preserves the polarisation in the sense that

 where $[\zeta(\cdot), \cdot]$ is extended to real coefficients by linearity.
 More details about this isomorphism are the subject of \cite[Sections~2 and~3]{BakerFaberMetric}.